• blogangle-right

 3. The CMMC ecosystem is already showing signs of strain

-Demand is already outpacing supply in the CMMC ecosystem, and that pressure will only grow now that the deadline has been finalized:
+Demand is already outpacing supply in the CMMC ecosystem, and that pressure will only grow as the deadline becomes finalized:

 • There are more Organizations Seeking Certification (OSCs) than authorized assessors available